eduard93/Cache-MDX2JSON/README.md

 Troubleshooting
 -----------

-If something goes wrong, server must report an error in the following format { Error : "Error description" }, and usually that is a good indicator of what went wrong.
+If something goes wrong, server must report an error in the following format {Error : "Error description"}, and usually that is a good indicator of what went wrong.
 If you received an error in another format or an error without "Error description" please file an issue [here](https://github.com/intersystems-ru/Cache-MDX2JSON/issues/8).

 | Problem                     | Solution                         |
 |-----------------------------|----------------------------------|